 We are pleased to announce some exciting new developments at the SFHC Farmer Research and Training Center!
 A new pig and poultry enclosure, pictured above, was made possible through funding received from Friends of SFHC.
 We extend our… Read More

-In October 2012, a new project, the Malawi Farmer-to-Farmer Agroecology project (or MAFFA) was launched by Ekwendeni Hospital (both the SFHC project and Ekwendeni Hospital AIDS Program) in collaboration with Western University, Chancellor College (University of Malawi), the University of Manitoba, Presbyterian World Service and Development, Canadian Food Grains Bank and Cornell University.
+In October 2012, the Malawi Farmer-to-Farmer Agroecology project (or MAFFA) was launched by Ekwendeni Hospital (both the SFHC project and Ekwendeni Hospital AIDS Program) in collaboration with Western University, Chancellor College (University of Malawi), the University of Manitoba, Presbyterian World Service and Development, Canadian Food Grains Bank and Cornell University.

 The project uses farmer-to-farmer teaching about agroecology, nutrition and local food market development to improve food security, nutrition and livelihoods of over 6000 farm families in Malawi over five years.
 Food insecure women, men and youth will learn from fellow farmers about ways to sustainably manage their soils, increase diversity and amount of food and improve young children’s nutrition through the project.
 Farmers and youth are also developing local food enterprises to improve incomes and boost local rural economies.
 The project takes place in two main locations: northern Malawi in Mzimba District, north of Ekwendeni; and Dedza District, in central Malawi.
 The Government of Canada, through the Department of Foreign Affairs, Trade and Development, is supporting this project.

 MAFFA operations are based on five main objectives, as follows:

 Objective 1: Agroecological methods to improve food security, nutrition and soils: Improve food security, nutritional status and sustainable agricultural practices of 6000 farming households in central and northern Malawi.